mihinN/mini-trace/readme.txt

 ** Simple syscall decoder **

-* If something like 'libraryError' is shown, a missing library such as '#include <bits/libc-header-start.h>', it's because the code will compile into 32-bit binaries (-m32). so, you need to install the 'gcc-multilib' library.
+If something like 'libraryError' is shown, indicating a missing library such as `#include <bits/libc-header-start.h>`, it is because the code is being compiled into 32-bit binaries (using the `-m32` flag).
+Therefore, you need to install the `gcc-multilib` library.